babel/babel-sublime/README.md

   * extension-less node scripts will automatically be recognized as `JavaScript (Babel)`,
   * and reduced clutter in the syntax menu.

-**Keep in mind**, the stock snippets will no longer work (you may still use your own), and other third-party packages that depend on the stock package may break (no known ones so far).
+**Keep in mind**, the stock snippets will no longer work (you may still use your own), and other third-party packages that depend on the stock package may break (The PHP package for instance will no longer display embedded JavaScript code with syntax highlighting).

 ## Screenshots